felixge/focus-app/Readme.md

 4. Go back to the black backdrop using `Option + Command + Return`
 5. Re-focus on the app you last focused on using `Control + Command + Return`

+Clicking on the backdrop performs the same re-focusing as `Control + Command + Return`.

 ## Dependencies

 - Some code from was taken from [Shortcut Recorder](http://wafflesoftware.net/shortcut/)